-- Courses completed at one of the Maricopa Community Colleges to meet the General Electives requirement must be transferable to the university or universities to which the student plans to transfer, as elective credit or better.
-For appropriate course selection, students should consult with an advisor. - Courses transferred from another regionally accredited institution to one of the Maricopa Community Colleges will be evaluated by the college for inclusion in the AGEC-A or Associate in Arts, Fine Arts -Art Degree. - Courses and their modular equivalents will satisfy AGEC-A and Associate in Arts, Fine Arts - Art requirements. - If a course is cross-referenced with one or more other courses, then only one of the cross-referenced courses will be accepted to meet requirements. - Courses completed at one of the Maricopa Community Colleges to satisfy Common Courses must be transferable as elective or better to the universities that have the shared majors listed on a Common Course Matrix.
+- Maricopa courses and external courses evaluated as Maricopa equivalents or departmental electives (for example, HISELC, MATELC), that are numbered 100 level or higher, and completed with a grade of "C" or higher, may be applied in the elective area, regardless of potential transferability to other institutions.
+It is recommended, however, that students planning to transfer to a baccalaureate-granting institution meet elective requirements with courses that are transferable and applicable to their intended university degree.
+For appropriate course selection, students should consult with an advisor. - Courses transferred from another regionally accredited institution to one of the Maricopa Community Colleges will be evaluated by the college for inclusion in the AGEC-A or Associate in Arts, Fine Arts -Art Degree. - Courses and their modular equivalents will satisfy AGEC-A and Associate in Arts, Fine Arts - Art requirements. - If a course is cross-referenced with one or more other courses, then only one of the cross-referenced courses will be accepted to meet requirements.

+Courses completed at one of the Maricopa Community Colleges to satisfy Common Courses must be transferable as elective or better to the universities that have the shared majors listed on a Common Course Matrix.
 A shared major is a university degree program that has similar academic preparation to one or more degree programs at other Arizona public universities as listed on the Common Course Matrices.
 For appropriate course selection, students should consult with an advisor.